ankkona/Olist-Marketplace-Analysis/README.md

 - Maintain flexible **payment and installment options** to support higher-value purchases.

 - Focus on **retaining repeat customers**, as repeat customers generate higher revenue per customer than one-time customers.

+## Hackathon Experience

+Participating in the **Gradient Learning Data Analysis Hackathon** was a great learning experience.
+It gave me the opportunity to work with a real-world e-commerce dataset and apply my skills in **Python, data analysis and Power BI**.

+Through this project, I learned how to turn raw data into meaningful business insights, build an interactive dashboard, and communicate findings through clear data storytelling.
+The hackathon also helped me improve my **problem-solving, analytical thinking, and data visualisation skills**.

+Overall, it was a valuable experience that strengthened my confidence in working on **end-to-end data analysis projects**.